Using Big Bang with Multiple Ingress Gateways📜

 nodePortBase: 30100 # Bind the following ports: Status (15021) <-> 30100; HTTP (8080) <-> 30101; HTTPS (8443) <-> 30102; SNI (15443) <-> 30103

 The default values for Ingress Gateways will work for most situations.
-However, if you need finer control over the configuration, any of the settings in the Kubernetes Resource Spec can be added to kubernetesResourceSpec as a map.
-Some examples of additional settings include environmental variables, service selectors, affinity mapping, or additional ports.
+However, if you need finer control over the configuration, any of the settings in the Kubernetes Resource Spec can be added to kubernetesResourceSpec

 Gateways📜

 While Ingress Gateways handle traffic using ports, Gateways manage traffic using protocol and hostname.
 Each Gateway must be assigned to one or more Ingress Gateways to receive traffic.
-Gateways are setup to listen on ports for specific protocols and hostnames.
+Gateways are set up to listen on ports for specific protocols and hostnames.
 Traffic is then sent on to Virtual Services for further routing.

 Gateways can handle TLS encryption, including termination.
-If a Gateway is setup for TLS termination, it handles the full TLS handshake during HTTPS connections and decrypts messages at the Gateway before passing traffic on the backend in the clear.
+If a Gateway is set up for TLS termination, it handles the full TLS handshake during HTTPS connections and decrypts messages at the Gateway before passing traffic on the backend in the clear.
 To perform this function, the Gateway must be provided a TLS private key and certificate.
 There are other TLS modes supported by Gateways that may also be used.

-In Big Bang, Gateways can be created and configured using the istio.gateways values.
+values.
 By adding additional keys under this value, additional Gateways will be created.
 By default, HTTP traffic is always redirected to HTTPS traffic in the Gateway.
-The following is an example of setting up three Gateways to match the architecture diagram above.
+An example of setting up three Gateways to match the architecture diagram above is provided in the following:

 By default Big Bang uses TLS termination on Gateways.
 For Keycloak, the package must manage the TLS encryption.
 In that case, we use TLS passthrough on the Gateway and setup the TLS keys in the package.